ilan-schemoul/meteor-service-worker/readme.md

 To debug the SW script, go to `chrome://serviceworker-internals/` and check `Open Dev Tools ...` which will start the Service Worker in its own Developer Tools

 ### Compatibility

-Service Worker is pretty new so the support may not be full.
-All major browsers either support Service Worker or states that it's in their plan.
+Every modern browsers support Service Workers.
-Support can be check on [caniuse.com](http://caniuse.com#feat=serviceworkers)
+Support can be check at [caniuse.com](http://caniuse.com#feat=serviceworkers)

 ### Request from an external website URL